johannst/notes/src/development/ld.md

                        search archives repearepeatedly until no new
                        undefined  references are created
-                       (eg helpfull with list of static libraries)
+                       (eg helpfull with list of static libraries) --verbose          dump the default linker script
 ```

 ## Linker Script

+Generally speaking, the linker script describes how to map a set of *input
+sections* from different *input files* to a set of *output sections* in the
+*output file*.

-`output` sections are defined as follows (full description at [output
+The output sections are defined as follows (full description at [output
 section][ld-out] and [input section][ld-in]).

 ```